Solid Waste Management Program

 Construction Schedule at Bridgeton Sanitary Landfill

-The community has grown up around the landfill.
 Bridgeton Sanitary Landfill sits in a uniquely urban environment adjacent to an international airport and surrounded by the interstate highway system and includes both residential subdivisions and commercial properties.
 The department has been working with Republic Services to implement alternatives that take into consideration what is less disruptive to residences and businesses surrounding the landfill.
-As Republic Services implements these alternatives, they have provided the following construction schedule.
+As Republic Services implements these alternatives, they have provided the following information about construction activities.

 Republic's Completed Construction

 On Aug.
 9, 2013, Bridgeton/Republic notified the department that as of Aug.
 7, 2013 the interim capping system was complete.

 On March 25, 2013, Bridgeton/Republic submitted to the department a plan to install a synthetic cap system over the entire South Quarry to address odors.
 As of May 17, the synthetic cap and cap integrity system have been approved by the Department of Natural Resources.
 Construction of the cap and related system began as the RCPs were abandoned and perimeter collection sumps were put into place.
 The planned construction project for the interim capping system is expected to take approximately 3 months to complete.

 The following are links to the final plans, narrative and approval letters related to the interim capping system:

 - Temporary Cap and Cap Integrity System-Plan Narrative, revised May 10, 2013.

 - Engineering Plans for the Temporary Cap and Cap Integrity System, revised May 2013.

 - Temporary Cap and Cap Integrity System Construction Quality Assurance Plan, revised May 7, 2013.

 - Department of Natural Resources Approval of Temporary Cap and Cap Integrity System, May 17, 2013.